At least 7 dead, 1 injured and suspect in custody after shootings in Half Moon Bay, California, official says | KRDO

 At least 7 dead, 1 injured and suspect in custody after shootings in Half Moon Bay, California, official says

-The suspect, identified as 67-year-old Chunli Zhao, was taken into custody more than two hours after the shootings in Half Moon Bay, according to San Mateo County Sheriff Christina Corpus.
+The suspect, identified as 66-year-old Chunli Zhao, was taken into custody more than two hours after the shootings in Half Moon Bay, according to San Mateo County Sheriff Christina Corpus.
+Authorities initially said Zhao was 67.

 Authorities believe Zhao acted alone, with Corpus noting a motive was not known Monday night and there isn’t a threat to the community.